 - Must meet one of the following additional criteria:

-- A patent or design representation registered between 1867-1897 has been located at the UK National Archives or the Center for Intellectual Property that states the item is a needle or pin case or something similar;
+- A patent or design representation registered between 1867-1897 has been located at the UK National Archives in Kew or the British Library's Business and Intellectual Property Centre that states the item is a needle or pin case or something similar;